About the Goldwater Scholarship

 USC Applicant Resources

-Read binder of successful Goldwater essays by USC students in STU 300.
-(No appointment needed.)
+- Read binder of successful Goldwater essays by USC students in STU 300 (no appointment needed, 9am-5pm Mon-Fri)

 Richelle Smith received the Goldwater Scholarship as a junior studying Electrical Engineering.
 She has conducted research at USC’s Optical Materials and Devices Lab, Stanford’s Brains in Silicon Lab and USC’s Computational Oncology Lab.
 She has served as the Engineering Honors Colloquium Moderator, USC Institute of Electrical and Electronics Engineering (IEEE) Vice Chair and Treasurer and is a starter on the USC Horse Polo team.
 Richelle is dedicated to working on intellectually stimulating problems in electrophysics science and technology, and developing novel circuits and devices to improve the lives of people affected by disease or disability.
 Richelle’s career goals include obtaining a Ph.D. in Electrical Engineering, conducting research on integrated circuits and teaching at a research university.